raspberrypilearning/interactive-animation/en/step_4.md

 --- /task ---

 --- task ---

-Now start making your sprite move.
+Select your first sprite by clicking or tapping on it under the Stage.

+Click on the **Code** tab.

+--- /task ---

+--- task ---

+Add code to make your sprite bounce and/or spin around the Stage in the way you want it to.

 If you need a reminder about how to create your sprite's movement when it bounces on the edge of the Stage then click the **How to ...** below.

 --- collapse ---
 ---